How To: Calculate the sum of repeats in ArcGIS Survey123

-Calculating the sum of repeats enables users to summarize the total value across multiple repeat questions answered in the same parent record.
+Calculating the sum of repeats enables users to summarize the total value across multiple repeat questions answered in the same primary record.
 For example, to record the total items inspected during an asset inspection, to determine the total volume of chemical waste disposed by a chemical facility, or to identify the total tonnage of recyclable material collected from a residential area.

 In this example, the repeat section comprises the details of items collected from a few warehouses.
 The details of one item type is filled in one repeat record.
 The sum() function is used to calculate the total number of items and the total number of boxes collected from multiple repeat records based on the item types collected.